remarkablemark/paccurate/README.md

 ## Contributing

 Contributions are welcome!
-See our [contributing guide](https://github.com/remarkablemark/paccurate/blob/master/.github/CONTRIBUTING.md) on how to proceed. :wave:
+See our [guide](https://github.com/remarkablemark/paccurate/blob/master/.github/CONTRIBUTING.md) on how to proceed. :wave:

 ## License